SeraphimKa/BitBurner/README.md

 [Node.js](https://nodejs.org/en/download/) is needed for compiling typescript and installing dependencies

-[See here for step by step installation](BeginnersGuide.md) if you'd like help with installing Node and/or connecting to the game.

 ## Quick start

 Download the template to your computer and install everything it requires:

 ```
 git clone https://github.com/bitburner-official/typescript-template
 cd typescript-template